ThuHTN/vue-query/README.md

 });
 ```

-**onSuccess** function is used to refetch query on mutatin by adding keys name
+**onSuccess** function is used to refetch query on mutation by adding keys name

 ```html
 <form @submit="addAuthor(author)">